-Sesimbra is a fishing town and the fresh catch is served in the many excellent seafood restaurants, which are known as Marisqueiras.
+Sesimbra is primarily a fishing town and the freshly caught fish is served in the many excellent seafood restaurants, which are known as Marisqueiras.
 A speciality dish of Sesimbra is Arroz de Marisco, a shellfish and rice dish that is ideal for sharing.
 The Setubal region produces great red wines and these are a perfect accompaniment to the fish dishes.

 Drive along the Estrada de Escarpa

 The Estrada de Escarpa is a scenic drive that follows the N379 between Sesimbra and Setubal and climbs into the steep hills of the Serra de Arrábida.
 Along the route there are multiple places to stop to admire the stunning views over the Arrábida National park and Sado estuary.

 The views from the Estrada de Escarpa